Zilliqa/dev-portal-old/docs/mining-hardware-requirement.md

 The **minimum** requirements for running the **Zilliqa client** are:

-- x64 Linux operating system (i.e Ubuntu 16.04/18.04)
+- x64 Linux operating system (e.g Ubuntu 16.04.05)
+- Recent dual core processor @ 2.2 GHZ.
+Examples:
-- Intel i5 processor or later
+   - Intel Core i5 or i7 (Skylake)
+   - Intel Xeon (Skylake)
+   - AMD Ryzen
 - 4GB DRR3 RAM or higher
 - NAT environment **OR** Public IP address
+- Any GPUs with at least 2 GB vRAM

 The **minimum** requirements for running **Zilminers** are: